I-275 Widening from north of 38th Avenue N to north of 4th Street N 449109-1-52-01 & 444243-1-52-01

 _______________________________________________

-DRIVER ALERT >>> Beginning Sunday night, December 7, the speed limit will be lowered in two construction work zones:
+DRIVER ALERT! >>> As of Monday morning, December 8, the speed limit has been lowered in two construction work zones:

 - I-275 from 38th Avenue N to 4th St. N